QAStudio-Dev/studio/TWILIO_SMS_REFRESH_SUMMARY.md

 **Performance Optimizations**:

 - Batch processing with `Promise.allSettled()` for parallel Twilio API calls
+- Parallel database updates within each batch using `Promise.all()`
 - Configurable constants for easy tuning
 - Database query optimization with composite index
 - Enhanced error logging with response bodies